 This lakeside neighborhood is increasingly becoming an enticing relocation option with its improved access to Lake Erie by way of new bike paths and traffic calming.
 You also won’t be hard up for some good eats, starting with Luxe Kitchen & Lounge (I’m a fan of the carbonara with an egg on top), Stone Mad Pub has a great patio off the main street (Detroit Ave.) and into the residential part of the neighborhood, Toast and Spice Kitchen & Bar are two relatively newer additions that have proven successful for a nice dinner, and Latitude 41 is a great breakfast/brunch option.

 My go to, though, has always been Happy Dog, where you can choose from an absurd array of toppings (chorizo chili!) to go on your hot dog.
 It started off with an exclusive hipster vibe, but it seems to me that it’s been changing over the years to become a favorite of just about every type of crowd–from the mohawk-sporting punk to the suburban family.
 Now you can even catch the Cleveland Orchestra’s strings section playing a live show here.
 That is, when DJ Kishka isn’t spinning those hot Polish beats.
 If you come in the summer, Edgewater Live at Cleveland Metroparks’ Edgewater Park is essential to see.
 Like any other victim of cold, gray winters, Clevelanders come out in droves for the sun.
 It just so happens that at Edgewater Live, the live music and food trucks follow.

 UNIVERSITY CIRCLE/LITTLE ITALY

 University Circle is the larger, all-encompassing neighborhood with Case Western Reserve University as its anchor and Little Italy is the micro-neighborhood within.
 Go to the area surrounding Case Western for the scenic campus walking, botanical gardens, and museums, but then turn toward Little Italy when it’s time to eat.
 (To be fair, one of my favorite Cleveland meals comes from the French-styled brasserie, L’Albatros, in University Circle.
 It was my first time with pork belly and most assuredly not my last.)
 Little Italy might very well be the best corner of the city for anyone with a grumbling stomach.
 You really can’t go wrong in this area, but I’d like to reserve space for my favorite–La Dolce Vita, so named after the classic Italian film.
 Every meal I’ve ever had here has been memorable and most meals are usually accompanied by some form of operatic singing by the waiting staff.
 If you come for lunch and are looking for a post-meal walk, go east up the hill on Mayfield Rd. (the main street of Little Italy) and go for a jaunt around scenic Lake View Cemetery where famous Cleveland from John D. Rockefeller to President James A. Garfield are laid to rest.

 Collinwood is an old Irish immigrant neighborhood that has been doing everything it can to cling to the coattails of Cleveland’s neighborhood resurgence despite being rather disconnected from the city.
 The interstate highway literally cut the neighborhood in half, infamously so, and public transport from other parts of the city is rather bleak.
 That said, it’s worth the effort to get here.
 Catch a show at Beachland Ballroom & Tavern (where The Black Keys used to rock all those years ago) and enjoy any number of the new coffee shops and restaurants that seem to pop up on a regular basis (I honestly can’t keep track).
 Something that isn’t new, but a reliable favorite, is the Grovewood Lounge & Grille.
 This is almost a mile removed from the main road (Waterloo), but is worth the short trek for classic American fare in a restaurant that would fit right in with the classic American establishment of the 50s or even a few decades earlier.

 If you’re arriving by plane, the international airport is connected by rail to Downtown.
 In fact, Cleveland doesn’t get the credit it deserves for being a city that you can get around car-free, especially as a visitor.
 Don’t get me wrong–this is still an American city where public transport is incredibly frustrating for residents, drastically underfunded compared to auto transport, and not nearly as extensive as it ought to be.
 But again, for a visitor, getting a 24-hour pass from Cleveland RTA is the way to go.
 Though truth be told you could walk Downtown-Ohio City-Tremont with agreeable weather.
 If you add Detroit-Shoreway, then you’ll start looking for public transport or a bike.
 Then as you head east to University Circle, Larchmere, and Shaker Square, you’ll definitely want a bike or transit pass.

 I’ve been away from Cleveland long enough that I can compile something of a wish list.
 First off, I’d like to spend more time with the restaurants in Larchmere and Shaker Square before making a long overdue return to Collinwood just to see what’s new.
 Though I lived right by it, I never spent enough time with an Old Fashioned at Velvet Tango Room.
 Otherwise, there are some new breweries in town that I’vet yet to indulge.
 I’m looking at you, Collision Bend Brewing.

 BEFORE YOU GO

-An obvious plug is to tell you to read Rust Belt Chic: The Cleveland Anthology, because I contributed a chapter to the book.
+An obvious plug is to tell you to read Rust Belt Chic: The Cleveland Anthology because I contributed a chapter to the book.
 Nevertheless, it’s an excellent compilation of Cleveland stories told by current and former Clevelanders.
-The book lead to the creation of Belt Magazine, an independent journalism venture to cover the Rust Belt, and a number of other similar literary publications highlighting other cities in the Rust Belt.
+The book lead to the creation of Belt Magazine, an independent journalism venture to cover the Rust Belt and a number of other similar literary publications highlighting other cities in the Rust Belt.
 I’d also suggest grabbing some Harvey Pekar graphic novels and watching American Splendor for a look into the lower/middle-class Cleveland psyche.